mauriciobejaranor/mauriciobejaranor/README.md

 ## About Me

 I'm a Mechatronic Engineer.
 Who building custom hardware and software for IoT projects.
-I also have experience in industrial automation integration projects and custom software development with SAP ABAP.
+I also have experience in industrial automation integration projects and custom software development.

 ## My Knowledge